 As a requirement for the Honors Program, students are required to take 10 Honors courses before graduating.
 Honors students are eligible to contract non-Honors upper level courses, graduate courses and independent studies for Honors credit.

-For upper level non-Honors courses (numbered 2000 to 4999)*: The student and professor must agree on an extra, graded component in addition to the standard course requirements.
-This can be an extra research paper, project, literature review, experience that qualitatively enhances the course for the student.
+For upper level non-Honors courses (numbered 3000 to 4999): The student and professor must agree on an extra component in addition to the standard course requirements.
+This can be an extra research paper, project, literature review, presentation or any experience that qualitatively enhances the course for the student.
 The above list is by no means exhaustive—a different kind of project can be determined at the professor’s discretion.
-Below you'll see

 For graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses: No extra component needs to be added to student requirements to make it count towards Honors requirements—only confirmation that student will be held accountable for completing the graduate-level syllabus.
 A contract proposal form must be submitted to the Honors office in order for the Honors staff to know that you wish the course to count towards your Honors Program requirements.